Top Kermi references

-Kermi is a competent and reliable partner for our customers from the trade, specialist wholesalers, planners, and architects.
-That is why our products are also used in numerous national and international properties – from cultural or medical facilities to residential complexes, hotels and industrial buildings to sports facilities.
-Among the many thermal comfort customers, you will find for example Munich airport, the Elbe Philharmonic Hall in Hamburg, Audi AG, or the BMW Group, or the VDI Düsseldorf.
-Apart from in well-known buildings, our products are also used for unusual solutions – such as e.g. at Nuremberg zoo with the x-net panel heating.
+Kermi is an expert, reliable partner for our customers from the trade, specialist wholesalers, planners, and architects.
+That’s why our products are also used in numerous national and international properties – from cultural and medical facilities to residential complexes, hotels, industrial buildings, and sports facilities.

-Internationally, Fraport AG is one of the leading corporation in the airport business and with Frankfurt airport, operates one of the most important air traffic hubs in the world.
-As an experienced airport manager, Fraport is working with partners to develop Frankfurt airport to become "Frankfurt Airport City" - an excellent mobility, adventure and property location.
+Internationally, Fraport AG is one of the leading corporations in the airport business.
+It operates one of the world’s most important air traffic hubs in the form of Frankfurt Airport.
+As an experienced airport manager, Fraport is working with partners to develop Frankfurt Airport into what is known as “Frankfurt Airport City” – an outstanding venue for mobility, adventure, and property.

-The scope of services provided by Fraport AG not only includes services for all aspects of flying, Fraport is also a competent partner for airport retailing and property development.
-As a full-service provider in airport management, Fraport AG is active on four continents via shareholdings and subsidiaries.
-Kermi ensures comfortable warmth with around 1400 steel panel radiators and convectors installed in various areas in Frankfurt airport.
+The scope of services provided by Fraport AG not only covers all aspects of flying, but also expert provision for airport retail and property development.
+As a full-service provider in airport management, Fraport AG is active on four continents through shareholdings and subsidiaries.
+Kermi ensures comfortable warmth with around 1400 steel panel radiators and convectors installed in various areas of Frankfurt Airport.

-The complex comprises a concert house with three concert halls, a five-star hotel with 244 rooms as well as 45 exclusive residential units.
-At 110 m tall, it is Hamburg's tallest residential building.
+The complex comprises a concert building with three concert halls, a five-star hotel with 244 rooms, and 45 exclusive housing units.
+At 110 m tall, it is Hamburg’s tallest residential building.
 The Elbphilharmonie is also a popular attraction for tourists.
-From the "Plaza", a viewing platform on the middle level between the red brick base and the glass superstructure, visitors can enjoy the view of the Elbe, harbour, and city centre.
+From the Plaza, a viewing platform on the middle level between the red brick base and the glass superstructure, visitors can enjoy the view of the river Elbe, the harbour, and the city centre.

-About a thousand radiators from Kermi are installed throughout the whole building, including therm-x2 steel panel radiators, convectors as well as bathroom radiators in the hotel area.
+About a thousand radiators from Kermi are installed throughout the whole building, including therm-x2 steel panel radiators, convectors, and bathroom radiators in the hotel area.

-In 2006 the old building of the integrative Kindergarten "Holzland-Knirpse" in Hermsdorf was replaced by a new one with a generously proportioned free play area.
-The facility is in a new housing development next to some woods which offer the opportunity to go walking and exploring.
+In 2006, the old building of the integrative Holzland-Knirpse kindergarten in Hermsdorf was replaced by a new one with a generously proportioned free play area.
+The facility is located in a new housing development next to a wooded area that provides opportunities for walking and exploring.

-Remote heating is used as a heat source with the Kindergarten having its own transfer station.
-The heat in the rooms of the approx. 12 groups is distributed via the 1800 m² large x-net tacker system which allows the "Holzland tots" to crawl, play and have fun on a warm floor.
+District heating is used as a heat source, with the kindergarten operating its own transfer station.
+The heat in the rooms – covering around 12 groups – is distributed via the 1800 m2 x-net tacker system, allowing tots to crawl, play, and have fun on a warm floor.

-The facilities of the Oberpfalz region are distributed over six locations.
-In the District Hospital Regensburg, there are clinics and polyclinics for neurology as well as psychiatry, and also specialist clinics for childhood and adolescent psychiatry, for neurological rehabilitation and forensics, as well as the Institute for neuro-radiology.
-A care home, a vocational specialist school for health care and nursing and the Institute for Education and Personnel Development (IBP) are also located in Regensburg.
-In Wöllershof, approx. 100 km north of Regensburg, you will find the specialist clinic for psychiatry with a psychosomatic department and a rehabilitation clinic for addictions as well as a care home for people who are psychologically ill.
-In Parsberg, approx. 40 km to the west of Regensburg, there are a care home and special clinics for young drug addicts and also for lung and bronchial medical sciences.
+The facilities provided by the Oberpfalz region in which Regensburg’s District Hospital is situated are distributed over six locations.
+The District Hospital is home to clinics and polyclinics for neurology and psychiatry, plus specialist clinics for childhood and adolescent psychiatry, neurological rehabilitation and forensics, and the Centre for Neuroradiology.
+A care home, a vocational specialist school for healthcare and nursing, and the Institute for Education and Personnel Development (IBP) are also located in Regensburg.
+Wöllershof, around 100 km north of Regensburg, is the location for a specialist clinic for psychiatry with a psychosomatic department and a rehabilitation clinic for addictions, as well as a care home for people with mental illnesses.
+In Parsberg, around 40 km to the west of Regensburg, there is a care home and special clinics catering to young drug addicts and to lung and bronchial medical sciences.

-Kermi is represented with heating panels and a total of 70 high quality shower enclosures in the District Hospital Regensburg.
+Kermi is represented with heating panels and a total of 70 high-quality shower enclosures in the District Hospital.

-The Leverkusen BayArena is the stadium of the premiere division football club Bayer 04 Leverkusen.
-The traditional club founded in 1904 has been playing in the premiere league without interruption since 1979 and has numerous national and international successes to show for it.
-The BayArena originally built as the "Ulrich-Haberland-Stadion" was opened again after extensive conversion and modernization measures on August 15, 2009.
-Apart from expanding the total capacity to 30,210 seats, the functional and player areas were also extensively expanded.
-With its tent-type roof construction with a 217 metre diameter, the stadium is a new trademark in Leverkusen.
-Apart from the home games of Bayer 04 Leverkusen, the BayArena is the venue for the women's football world championship in 2011.
+The Leverkusen BayArena is the stadium of the top-flight football club Bayer 04 Leverkusen.
+Founded in 1904 and steeped in tradition, the club has been playing in Germany’s premier league, the Bundesliga, without interruption since 1979 and has numerous national and international success stories to show for it.
+The BayArena was originally built with the name Ulrich-Haberland-Stadion and then underwent conversion and modernisation before reopening on 15 August 2009.
+In addition to expanding the total capacity to 30210 seats, the work significantly extended the areas available for players and activities off the pitch.
+With its tent-type roof construction measuring 217 metres in diameter, the stadium is one of Leverkusen’s real landmarks.

-To heat the sporting facility, a total of 3800 m² of industrial panel heating as well as more than 600 heating panels and convectors made by Kermi are being used.
+Industrial panel heating over a total of 3800 m² and more than 600 heating panels and convectors made by Kermi are being used to heat the sporting facility.